-Owners' equity is the ownership interest of shareholders in the assets of a company.
-Owners equity, that is, represents what the owners own outright.
+Owners equity is the ownership interest of shareholders in the assets of a company.
+Owners equity represents what the owners own outright.

 = Net Worth

-The Balance sheet always "balances," whether the firm's financial position is very good, or terrible.
-This is because double entry principles and accrual accounting ensure that every change to one side brings an equal, offsetting change on the other side.
+The Balance sheet always "balances," whether the firm's financial position is excellent, or terrible.
+The balance holds because double-entry principles and accrual accounting ensure that every change to one side brings an equal, offsetting change on the other side.

 Assets are items of value the firm owns or controls, acquired at a measurable cost, which the firm uses for earning revenues.
-Total Balance Sheet Assets, therefore, represent the book value of everything the firm has to work with for earning revenues.
-Note especially that the first equation shows clearly that the firms assets are partly owned by owners (as Equity) and partly owned by creditors (as Liabilities).
+Balance Sheet Assets, therefore, represent the book value of everything the firm has to work with to bring income.
+Note especially that the first equation shows clearly that the firm's assets are partly owned by owners (as Equity) and partly owned by creditors (as Liabilities).

-The second equation above shows clearly that Owners' equity is the part of asset value left after subtracting the firm's liabilities.
-What remains is what the shareholder owners actually own.
-The second equation also helps explain another name for Owners' equity, namely the firm's Net Worth.
+The second equation above shows clearly that Owners equity is the part of the asset value left after subtracting the firm's liabilities.
+What remains is what the shareholder owners own.
+The second equation also helps explain another name for Owners equity, namely the firm's Net Worth.

-Owners' equity goes by many names.
-For all intents and purposes, the term is synonymous with all of the following.
+"Owners equity" goes by many names.
+The term is essentially synonymous with all of the following:

 One other term, book value appears, above, referring to the value of the firm's assets.
-When referring to the value of the firm itself, however, some people equate the firm's book value with Owners' equity.
-Strictly speaking, however, the firm's book value represents the asset value that remains if the firm goes out of business, now.
-For that purpose, a firm's book value is properly defined as:
+When referring to the value of the firm itself, however, some people equate the firm's book valuewith Owners equity.
+Strictly speaking, the firm's book value represents the asset value that remains if the firm goes out of business, now.
+For that purpose, a firm's the "book value" definition is: